CMSgov/CMCS-DSG-DSS-Certification-Staging/Decision Support and Data Warehouse CMS-Required Outcomes.md

 # Decision Support System (DSS)/Data Warehouse (DW)
 #### How this business area/module supports the Medicaid Program
 The Decision Support System (DSS)/Data Warehouse (DW) business area covers software tools used by authorized State employees to extract and/or analyze Medicaid data in order to inform program decisions, policy decisions, and report on the delivery of the Medicaid Program.

+**👆 need one of these for each buisness area**

 ---